Women in Mining

 Other may undertake sector-related training packages, such as drilling or metalliferous mining, with a view to gaining entry to the sector.
 These programs are delivered by Registered Training Organisations which are made up of public providers, including schools, TAFEs, adult and community education providers and dual-sector universities and private providers.

 VET programs may be accredited, involving a structured teaching program that leads to a nationally-recognised skills set or qualification; or unaccredited, which does not lead to a recognised qualification.
 The former category is invariably provided through public and private Registered Training organisations.
-The latter may be provided by vendors, such as Caterpillar or Komatsu, who train site employees on particular equipment.

 Can We Produce More Skilled Workers?